TaxFoundation/excel-training/excel-training.md

 | `=MAX(Values)` | Maximum value of the values, cells, or ranges passed. |
 | `=MIN(Values)` | Minimum value of the values, cells, or ranges passed. |
 | `=Value1&Value2` | Returns the concatenation of values, e.g., `="Fizz"&"Buzz"` returns "FizzBuzz". |

+There are four ways you might specify the values passed to an Excel function:

+* Include the value in the function, e.g., `=SUM(2, 2)` = 4
+* Pass cell references to the function, e.g., `=SUM(A1, B1)` = the sum of the values in cells A1 and B1.
+* Pass a cell range into the function, e.g., `=SUM(A1:A50)` = the sum of all numbers in column A, rows 1 through 50 inclusive.
+* Pass the results of another function into the function, e.g., `=SUM(AVERAGE(A1:A50),AVERAGE(B1:B50))` = the sum of the averages of columns A and B, rows 1 through 50 inclusive.

 ### Relative and Absolute References